gesztesigabor/winkorblush/README.md

 # Wink or blush?

-This package contains programs related to the paper _'Wink or blush?
+This repository contains programs and data related to the paper _'Wink or blush?
 Pupil-linked brain arousal signals both change and uncertainty during assessment of changing environmental regularities'_

 ## Experimental scripts